Execution of Kenneth Eugene Smith: Second death warrant and execution

 Smith was strapped to a gurney wearing a full-face mask.
 His last words were said to be, "Tonight, Alabama causes humanity to take a step backwards.
 Thank you for supporting me.
 Love all of you."
 The nitrogen gas was administered beginning at 7:57 p.m.
 Some witnesses commented that Smith looked as if he was conscious for several minutes and "thrashed violently on the gurney", breathing heavily for several minutes before his breathing was no longer visible.
 Smith appeared to lose consciousness at 8:02 p.m.
 It appeared death occurred when movement of Smith ceased at 8:08 p.m.
 The curtain to the witness room closed at 8:15 p.m.
 He was pronounced dead at 8:25 p.m.

-Alabama Corrections Commissioner John Q. Hamm told the media that the alleged sightings of Smith's convulsion and shaking appeared to be involuntary movements, and these effects were expected based on the research made on nitrogen hypoxia.
+Alabama Corrections commissioner John Q. Hamm told the media that the alleged sightings of Smith's convulsion and shaking appeared to be involuntary movements, and these effects were expected based on the research made on nitrogen hypoxia.
 Hamm also claimed Smith held his breath for approximately four minutes which led to a stronger response from Smith's body.
-State Attorney General Steve Marshall also backed the claim and stated that this proved that the death penalty by nitrogen gas was an "effective and humane method of execution".
+Alabama attorney general Steve Marshall also backed the claim and stated that this proved that the death penalty by nitrogen gas was an "effective and humane method of execution".
 Ivey also said in a media conference that justice had been served and hoped that Sennett's family could find closure after Smith's execution.

 In a statement after Smith's execution, one of Sennett's two sons, Michael Sennett, stated that justice had been served for his mother and that Smith deserved to face the consequences for his crime.
 He added that although his mother cannot be brought back to life with Smith's death, he was glad that the ordeal was finally over after more than three decades since his mother was killed, and the family had long forgiven Smith and all the other perpetrators involved.
 Smith's remains were subsequently released to the Escambia County Coroner for an autopsy at the Mobile Laboratory of the Department of Forensic Sciences.